Shiki-H/Shiki-H.github.io/_posts/2018-08-28-Installing Ubuntu on MacBook Pro.md

     - Linux
 ---

-This posts records the steps I have taken to install Linux Mint 18.3 on MacBook Pro 11, 3 as well as some of the errors I have encoutnered with solutions I found online.
+This posts records the steps I have taken to install Linux Mint 18.3 on MacBook Pro 11, 3 as well as some of the issues I have encoutnered with solutions I found online.
 The steps should be almost identical for installing Ubuntu.

 ## Install Linux Mint